 Beyond Type 1 at Friends for Life

-In addition to education and the sharing of the newest technology and T1D research, families enjoyed unforgettable performances by country singer and song writers RaeLynn and Crystal Bowersox.
-Both performers have Type 1 diabetes.
+In addition to education and the sharing of the newest technology and type 1 diabetes (T1D) research, families enjoyed unforgettable performances by country singer and song writers RaeLynn and Crystal Bowersox.
+Both performers have type 1 diabetes.
 The theme of the conference was Country Jamboree.
 After the Thursday evening awards, families shared dinner and danced the night away, toting cowboy hats and glow sticks.

 When asked what Friends for Life meant to one child, he said, “I get to meet kids just like me.”
 He added, “and I ate Mickey Mouse ice cream.”

 The camaraderie of the greater type 1 community was undeniable, and many had tearful goodbyes as ceremonies concluded.
 This year’s conference had 1900 in attendees (300 more than last year) and was sponsored by contributions by friends as well as industry grants such as the one Beyond Type 1 gave.

 The Children with Diabetes’ Friends for Life Conference will be held again in the Disney Coronado Springs Resort next year over the July 4th holiday.